-Southwestern University Announces Paula Boggs as 2020 Commencement Speaker
+Southwestern University Announces Paula Boggs as 2020 and 2021 Commencement Speaker

-In May, Southwestern University will welcome Paula Boggs as the keynote speaker for the 2020 Commencement ceremony.
-Boggs will bring insights from her historic and varied career, which often includes breaking barriers as the first woman of color in her professional life as an attorney, Army Airborne veteran, corporate executive, philanthropist, and musician.
+Georgetown, Texas, February 9, 2021 — In May, Southwestern University will welcome Paula Boggs as the commencement speaker for graduation ceremonies celebrating the class of 2020 and class of 2021.
+Boggs will bring insights from her historic and varied career, which includes often breaking barriers as the first woman of color in her professional life as an attorney, Army Airborne veteran, corporate executive, philanthropist, and musician.

-“We are honored to welcome Ms. Boggs to Southwestern,” says President Dale T. Knobel.
-“The breadth of her professional life and her pursuit of personal passion projects set a great example to our student body on the value of creativity, collaboration, and originality.”
+“We are honored to welcome Ms. Boggs to Southwestern,” says President Laura E. Skandera Trombley.
+“The breadth of her professional life and her pursuit of personal passion projects set a great example for our student body on the values of creativity, collaboration, and originality.”

 After working as an assistant U.S. attorney in the State of Washington, Boggs was named a partner at Preston Gates & Ellis, LLP, law firm in Seattle, Washington.
-While living in Georgetown, Texas, she also served for five years at Dell Corporation as vice president, specializing in products, operations, and technology law.
-She then moved to Starbucks as executive vice president and chief legal officer in 2002.
-Boggs led the global law department at the company for 10 years and served as board secretary of the philanthropic Starbucks Foundation.
+While living in Georgetown, Texas, she also served for five years at the Dell Corporation as vice president, specializing in products, operations, and technology law.
+She then moved to Seattle to work at Starbucks as executive vice president and chief legal officer in 2002.
+Boggs led the global law department for the company for 10 years and served as board secretary of the philanthropic Starbucks Foundation.
 She has also served 26 years in the American Bar Association’s House of Delegates and on its Board of Governors.